M3351AN/SPT-Fuyu/README.md

 ![download](https://github.com/user-attachments/assets/f1ac2e38-3787-46f1-baf9-1dc885cc7066)

+*"People don't want to buy a quarter-inch drill.
+They want a quarter-inch hole!" -- Theodore Levitt*

 SPT Fuyu is a tool developed to quickly bypass EFT install validate of SPT while u have not install EFT from BSG

 last tested in SPT 4.0.1